How to Deal with Inflexible People

 When dealing with an inflexible person, remember to shift your focus from them to you, and use the above tips to be more flexible in your communication.
 You may just find that when you are more flexible, others are more receptive to your ideas and suggestions, and they may be more flexible in return.

-Need some more help dealing with an inflexible person?
+Need some more help with how to deal with inflexible people?

 Looking forward to empowering you!